miklevin/MikeLev.in/index.md

 How many times have your skills gone obsolete through changes in platforms or tools?
 That's by design.
 Future-proof yourself by jumping on the Linux, Python, vim & git platform (LPvg).
 At very least, you'll have a backup plan.
+At first it will be scary.
+Then you won't know how you lived without it.

 ### Mike Levin's Blog Posts (<a href="/blog/">all</a>) ...